What causes depression?

 - low blood sugar

 - sleep problems.

 If you think any of the above conditions apply to you, make sure your doctor knows about them.
-Some of these problems can be diagnosed by simple blood tests, and your doctor may suggest that these are done to help make the right diagnosis, or you can ask for blood tests if you think they might be relevant for you.
+Some can be diagnosed by simple blood tests – your doctor may suggest these are done to help make the right diagnosis, or you can ask for blood tests if you think they may be relevant.

 Although no specific genes for depression have been identified, research has shown that if you have a close family member with depression, you are more likely to experience depression yourself.

 While this might be caused by our biology, this link could also be because we usually learn behaviour and ways of coping from the people around us as we grow up.

 Depression can be a side effect of a lot of different medicines.
 If you are feeling depressed after starting any kind of medication, check the patient information leaflet to see whether depression is a side effect, or ask your doctor.
 If you think a drug is causing your depression, you can talk to your doctor about taking an alternative, especially if you are expecting your treatment to last some time.